Meepster99/GBAStranger/README.md

 If you have mGBA installed, you can build and run code directly using `cargo run`.
 To run with optimizations, use `cargo run --release`.

+## License

+You can do whatever you want, provided you provide credit to Meepster99